 - Phone number

-We will generally retain the above information until changed or removed by the user (if it’s possible to do so).
-We also collect log data, which may include a user’s IP address, browser type, operating system.
-We keep this information for up to 30 days as a matter of course.
+We will generally retain transaction and/or billing information until changed or removed by the user (if it’s possible to do so).
+We also collect log data, which may include a user’s IP address, browser type, and operating system.
+We keep this information for up to 30 days as a matter of course, absent a valid preservation request.
 You can read more about how we handle preservation requests under “Preservation Requests for WordPress.com Sites” below.

 - The date and time (UTC) at which a site was created